Hugs.Company

 A voice message you did not ask for.
 A friend who did not say anything extraordinary.
 Maybe they just told you about their day.
 But you listened, and something opened inside.

 A spontaneous photo someone sent you.
 A dog, a landscape, a ridiculous plate of food.
 It did not matter what it was.
-What mattered was that someone thought of you.
+What mattered is that someone thought of you.

 A “just because” call from a family member.
 No special reason.
 No agenda.
 Just to hear how you are.
-Those moments are recorded in a way that big gestures do not always achieve.
+Those moments imprint in a way that big gestures do not always achieve.

 A stranger who smiled at you.
 Maybe you did not exchange words.
-Maybe it was half a second.
-But that half second was enough to remind you that there are real people out there.
+Maybe it lasted half a second.
+But that half second was enough to remind you there are real people out there.

 A coworker who noticed you were exhausted.
 And did not ignore it.
-They asked.
+They asked you.
 They listened.
 In the middle of a day full of tasks and screens, someone truly saw you.

 A truth you might not expect